Every year, on the second Sunday of May, Mother’s day is extensively celebrated as a special day to honour all mothers and motherhood.

 Mothers are an intrinsic part of our life.
-At every stage of our life, mother took care of us.
+At every stage of our life, our mother took care of us.
 From taking care of us before our birth, pampering us in our childhood to supporting us throughout our life, mother stand by our side like a strong pillar.

 No doubt, our mother took care of us at each and every moment of our life so let this mother’s day, bestow some love and appreciation on your mother.
 Show her how much you love and care of her by impressing her with these mother’s day facts listed here.

 1. Mother’s day is celebrated in more than 50 countries

 While talking about the celebration of mother’s day, it is not only celebrated in India only but in different parts of the world to honour all mother and motherhood.

 2. Mother’s day is the 3rd highest flowers and gifts selling holidays

 Studies and research have proved that offering a bouquet of fresh flowers has many positive and health benefits and guess what, one-fourth of flowers purchased throughout the year brought for mother’s day.
 After Christmas and Hanukkah, Mother’s day is the 3rd highest flowers and gifts selling holidays.

 It is found that approximately 122 million phone calls are made on the second Sunday of may i.e. second Sunday of May.
 So, why to sit like a slacker, your mom will definitely like to hear from you rather than texts.